 The agents who purchase the stamp holders from the rural artisans, mostly live in the same villages.
 Such agents procure the stamp holders and distribute them in the Bangalore.
-The agents claim that they get 1 paisa for The development of holder. the LW artisans of Ramanagaram has caught the attention of the Department of.
-Industries and Commerce (DIC) of the Government Karnataka.
-The DIC is planning to start a training programme in the village of Anknahalli for skill development LW artisans under the Integrated Rural Development Programme (IRDP).
+The agents claim that they get 1 paisa for each holder.
+The stamp development of the LW artisans o f Ramanagaram has caught the attention of the Department o f Industries and Commerce (DIC) οf the Government Karnataka.
+The DIC is planning to start a training programme in the village of Anknahalli for skill development artisans under the Integrated Rural Development Programme (IRDP).